 Another military mom-to-be, Krista Carlson, expressed her gratitude while marveling at the contents of her “shower in a box.”

-“This is so thoughtful and considerate that everyone is doing this for us and saying thank you to us this way,” said Carlson, whose first baby is due on June 25, while her husband, Corey Carlson, a Staff Sargent in the Marine Corp, is scheduled to leave shortly for his fourth deployment.
-They plan to name their little boy Mason.
+“This is so thoughtful and considerate that everyone is doing this for us and saying thank you to us this way,” said Carlson, whose first baby is due on June 25, while her husband, a staff sergeant in the Marine Corp, is scheduled to leave shortly for his fourth deployment.
 “My family is all on the west coast,” explained Carlson, who will take care of their child on her own for the first six months of his life.
 “So I’m not sure who I will have in the delivery room with me, probably my boss or co-worker.”

 While those in uniform may get acknowledged or thanked more frequently by the public, many spouses go unnoticed, said Justin Ashjian, a family readiness non-commissioned officer with the Military and Family Support Center at the joint McGuire-Dix-Lakehurst base in New Jersey.
 Ashijan is also a military spouse himself, who knows firsthand what it’s like care for two little kids when your husband (or in his case, wife) is deployed for several months at a time.